galtrold/propeller.mvc/README.md

 ```

 ## 1.1 Basic mapping
-The mapping takes place inside the Constructor method where the ```SetProperty()``` method dictates which property to map.
-This method returns a configuration object enabling multiple configurations on the same property by chaining.

 The first configuration method is the ```Map()``` method and is the only required configuration.
 It simply maps the property with the Sitecore template field Id, like this:

 ```cs